Schizophrenic or Schizoaffective?

-Although schizoaffective disorder is a mental illness that is closely related to schizophrenia, the two problems are distinctly different diagnoses.
+Schizophrenic or Schizoaffective?
+What do you think?
+Although such disorder is a mental illness that is closely related to schizophrenia, the two problems are distinctly different diagnoses.
 Many people mistakenly believe that schizoaffective disorder is a subtype of schizophrenia but this is not the case.
 They are both separate mental disorders that have their own unique set of symptoms.

 People who are schizoaffective often receive a diagnosis of schizophrenia in the early stages of their illness because the two problems are so frequently confused.
 There are many similarities between the two illnesses which can cause some physicians and psychiatrists to misdiagnose their patients.
 However, there are also significant differences that make it possible to categorize one separately from the other.

 Even though schizophrenia is the more well-known disorder that is often considered very severe, the truth is that schizoaffective disorder is much more complex and difficult to diagnose and treat.
 A diagnosis of the schizoaffective disorder can be problematic because it combines characteristics of different disorders.
 However, with the right treatment it is still possible for a schizoaffective individual to improve their condition and function as well as they can.

 Someone who is schizoaffective is experience a hybrid of different conditions that combines characteristics of schizophrenia and certain mood disorders such as bipolar disorder and depression.
 The fact that it is a hybrid condition affecting a person’s mood is what sets it apart from schizophrenia which is related to thoughts and behavior but not directly to a person’s mood.
 Schizoaffective disorder blends different health conditions and affects a person completely including their thoughts, feelings, behavior and mood.